WojtekKamilowski/CI_PP5_HSBS/README.md

 - Add books rating system available for users with admins confirmation.

-- Visualize rating with filling stars.
+- Visualize rating with proportionally filling stars.

+- Add settings option for users profile.

 [Back to Table Of Contents](#table-of-contents)